 Build, reinvest, hold equity that’s your best plan.

-Be passionate about team, delegate or risk an early to your grave
+Be passionate about the team, delegate or risk an early to your grave

 Practice your unique pitch, deliver it with aplomb.

 Be far less British – love your shadows, look forward, learn – on, on.